AGM-154 Joint Standoff Weapon: Development

 The JSOW is just over 160 in in length and weighs about 1000 lb.
 The JSOW was originally to be delivered in three variants, each of which uses a common air vehicle, or truck, while substituting various payloads.
 The AGM-154A (JSOW-A) entered service in 1999.
 US Navy and Air Force developed the AGM-154B (JSOW B) up until Multi-Service Operational Test & Evaluation (MOT&E) but the Navy decided not to procure the weapon when the Air Force left the program.
 The AGM-154C (JSOW BROACH) entered service in February 2005.

-During the 1990s JSOW was considered to be one of the most successful development programs in DOD history.
+During the 1990s, the JSOW was considered to be one of the most successful development programs in DOD history.
 The system was introduced to operational use a year ahead of schedule.
 Unlike most guided weapons and aircraft, the system never had a weight management problem, and was deployed at its target weight.
 The system introduced a new type of fuze, but was able to obtain authority from an independent safety review in record time.
 Many observers credited these accomplishments to the management style chosen by the DOD and Texas Instruments.
-After a competitive selection, the program staff was organized into integrated product teams with members from the government, the prime Texas Instruments and subcontractors.
-In one case, the prime determined that the best-in-class supplier for a design service was the government, and gave part of its funding back.
+After a competitive selection, the program staff was organized into integrated product teams with members from the government, the prime contractor Texas Instruments, and subcontractors.
+In one case, the prime contractor determined that the best-in-class supplier for a design service was the government, and gave part of its funding back.
 JSOW was recognized in 1996 with a Laurels Award from Aviation Week & Space Technology.
 It is notable for a guided weapon to receive this award, which is normally reserved for much larger systems.
 Because of this history, JSOW has been used as a case study for development programs, and for Integrated Product Teams, and is sometimes cited in academic research on program management.